 Candidates may respond by completing the form within their own timeframe.
-However, places for each cycle are limited and fill up fast.
+However, places for each cycle are limited.
 Places will be allocated to candidates based on the following priority order:

-- Earliest date the RN OSCE fee is paid or, for offshore candidates, earliest date an Australian visa is submitted to Ahpra, - Earliest date the online form is completed and submitted.
+- Earliest date the midwifery OSCE Fee is paid or, for offshore candidates, earliest date an Australian visa is submitted to Ahpra, - Earliest date the online form is completed and submitted.

-If a candidate delays completing the online form in response to the RN OSCE availability email, they risk missing out on being allocated to a place at the next RN OSCE and will need to wait for another examination cycle to be scheduled.
+If a candidate delays completing the online form in response to the midwifery OSCE availability email, they risk missing out on being allocated to a place at the next midwifery OSCE and will need to wait for another examination cycle to be scheduled.